dekoza/mtgpl/BRO.rst

    Draw two cards, then discard a card.
 Create a tapped Powerstone token.
 (It's an artifact with "|tap|: Add |colorless|.
 This mana can't be spent to cast a nonartifact spell.")

-:mtgtip:`Teferi, Temporal Pilgrim<https://cards.scryfall.io/border_crop/front/2/3/23a4f1ec-eadf-4f1e-8821-f22293ad2580.jpg?1666928092|https://scryfall.com/card/bro/66/teferi-temporal-pilgrim?utm_source=api>`
+:mtgtip:`Teferi, Temporal Pilgrim<https://cards.scryfall.io/border_crop/front/2/3/23a4f1ec-eadf-4f1e-8821-f22293ad2580.jpg?1667199338|https://scryfall.com/card/bro/66/teferi-temporal-pilgrim?utm_source=api>`
    Whenever you draw a card, put a loyalty counter on Teferi, Temporal Pilgrim.

    0: Draw a card.

    −2: Create a 2/2 blue Spirit creature token with vigilance and "Whenever you draw a card, put a +1/+1 counter on this creature."

-   −12: Target opponent chooses a permanent they control and returns it to its owner's had.
+   −12: Target opponent chooses a permanent they control and returns it to its owner's hand.
 Then they shuffle each nonland permanent they control into its owner's library.

 :mtgtip:`Third Path Savant<https://cards.scryfall.io/border_crop/front/7/9/793a51ab-59fb-424f-a315-3f63e8990322.jpg?1667089830|https://scryfall.com/card/bro/67/third-path-savant?utm_source=api>`